bsd/static-starter/README.md

 ## Troubleshooting

-If you find yourself running into issues during installation or running the tools, please check our [Troubleshooting](https://github.com/google/web-starter-kit/wiki/Troubleshooting) guide and then open an [issue](https://github.com/google/web-starter-kit/issues).
-We would be happy to discuss how they can be solved.
+If you find yourself running into issues during installation or running the tools, open an [issue](https://github.com/bsd/static-starterkit/issues).

 ## Docs and Recipes

-* [File Appendix](https://github.com/google/web-starter-kit/blob/master/docs/file-appendix.md) - What do the different files here do?
+* [File Appendix](https://github.com/bsd/static-starterkit/blob/master/docs/file-appendix.md) - What do the different files here do?
-* [Deployment guides](https://github.com/google/web-starter-kit/blob/master/docs/deploy.md) - available for Firebase, Google App Engine and other services.
+* [Deployment guides](https://github.com/bsd/static-starterkit/blob/master/docs/deploy.md) - available for Firebase, Google App Engine and other services.
 * [Gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) - the official Gulp recipes directory includes a comprehensive list of guides for different workflows you can add to your project.

 ## Inspiration